HiRookie9/PicoAudio2/README.md

 Thank you for your attention and use!
 This is my first open-source project.
 The code has been refined for simplicity and readability before release.
 If you encounter any problems or have questions, please open an issue on GitHub, or contact me via email(rookie9@sjtu.edu.cn).
-I will respond as soon as possible.(Sorry but after National Day of China)
+I will respond as soon as possible.

 ## Acknowledgement
 Thanks for these works: [PicoAudio](https://github.com/zeyuxie29/PicoAudio), [EzAudio](https://github.com/haidog-yaqub/EzAudio), [audioldm_eval](https://github.com/haoheliu/audioldm_eval), [TAG](https://github.com/wsntxxn/TextToAudioGrounding)